priyanshagrahari/iiitr_connect/guides/student_quickstart_guide.md

 ## Installing the app

 Kindly use this [link](https://github.com/priyanshagrahari/iiitr_connect/releases/download/testing/build_release_20231103.apk) to download the apk file to your phone.
 Once downloaded, install it (you may need to change some settings to do so) and proceed to the next steps.
 If you get a warning from google you can safely ignore it, and continue installing the app.
-The warning may appear because the app has not been
+The warning may appear because the app has not been published onto the Play store yet.

 ## Logging in
 When you first open the app after installation, you should see the following screen: